-- The Temporary Skill Shortage (TSS) visa (subclass 482) is the most commonly used temporary work visa and is primarily used for international skilled overseas workers who are offered employment by the University.
-This visa replaced the Temporary Work (Skilled) visa (subclass 457) effective from 18 March 2018.
+- The Temporary Skill Shortage (TSS) visa (subclass 482) is the most commonly used temporary work visa and is primarily used for international skilled overseas workers who are offered full-time employment by the University in a specified nominated occupation.

 - Permanent Residency - Employer Nominated Scheme (subclass 186).
-This visa allows the University to sponsor highly skilled staff for a permanent visa, subject to the staff member meeting the criteria as outlined in the University's guidelines for employer sponsored permanent residency.
+This visa allows the University to sponsor highly skilled staff for a permanent visa.

 Temporary Skill Shortage visa